 Thankfully, there are a number of websites that can help you out.
 Adobe Color happens to be one of the sites that I use and I’ll show you how it works.

 Using the Select a File link, select your logo.
-Once the file is uploaded, you instantly get a color palette!
+Upload the file and you instantly get a color palette!
 It’s that easy.
 Below is the color palette for the Enhansoft logo.

 I find it easier to reference the main colors if I put them into a chart.
 Then I can decide how I’ll use the colors within a report.